mralexgray/mralexgray.github.com/_posts/2012-09-06-i-can-i-will-conquer-blocks-syntax.md

 {% include JB/setup %}

-As confusing as they may be to me, I refused to surrender to the convoluted nature of a block syntax.
+As confusing as they may be to me, I refuse to admit defeat to the convoluted syntax of blocks'.
 Even the word "blocks" is weird and hard to get your head around.
-Is it 'blocks' sytax' or 'block syntax, or what lol.
+Is it "block sytax" or "blocks' syntax", or "block's syntax", or "block's syntax" or WHAT, lol?

-The chicken they use a bunch of blocks that I didn't write all the time they make almost everything I do wait you here and I need to be able to figure out how to write these myself.
-Major problem is the arguments in the parameters in the return how they go together because the way that it looks makes no sense to me.
+The truth is I use a bunch of blocks (that I didn't write, Or at least not completely) ALL THE TIME, and they make almost everything I do faster, easier, and better.
+But when I sit down want to write a simple block variable my brain always bricks on how to do that.
+The major problem are the arguments / parameters, and the return value / how they go together.
+At first glance, the way that that shit looks - makes no sense to me.
 I'm going to keep a record here of all the stuff that actually helps me understand them better.

 http://yannickloriot.com/2011/11/working-with-blocks/

+{% objc %}
 type (^block_name) (type_arguments) = ^ return_type (type arguments) { /* body */ };
+{% endhighlight %}

 The most confusing for a beginner is certainly the block’s declaration.
 Here the quick steps to declare a block:

 Declare a variable: block_name.